How to Make a Round Robin Bet in Arizona

 What Is A Round Robin Bet?

 A round robin tournament in sports is a set of games in which a group of teams plays each other one time.
 A round robin bet follows a similar format.
 In short, it is a group of multiple parlay bets taken from a larger list of bets.
 The most common round robin bets include groupings of two-team parlays, but three-team, four-team, or five-team parlays within the list of bets you're placing.
 Whereas a single parlay bet gives bettors just one chance to win if all legs are successful, a round robin bet gives bettors multiple chances to win.
-Potential payouts are higher, but so are the risks.
+Potential payouts are higher, but so are the risks even when you're using Arizona sportsbook promo codes.

 How Are Round Robin Bets Used in Betting?